<< BACK TO PORTFOLIO

 2025 – PRESENT | CONTRACTED LEVEL DESIGNER | UNREAL ENGINE 5

 Contracted level design on Axima — a fast-paced open-world monster tamer with 100+ creatures and multiplayer.
-Designed hand-crafted level blockouts, decorated scenes, and traversal-based puzzles for the Ruins area.
-Also built custom level design tooling that made the workflow significantly more efficient.

->> WISHLIST ON STEAM (opens in new tab)
+>> WISHLIST ON STEAM (opens in new tab) >> VISIT THE WEBSITE (opens in new tab)

 // KEY_RESPONSIBILITIES